Themify Builder Review

 Performance and Updates

-Themify Builder’s changelog shows that they primarily focus development efforts on bug fixes and compatibility issues.
+Themify Builder’s changelog shows that they are only occasionally adding new features.
+Themify primarily focuses its development efforts on bug fixes and compatibility issues.
 They release updates at inconsistent intervals ranging from every few weeks to approximately once a month.

 Customer Support and Documentation